 In just 52 hours steel is corroding and the water is already murky from the deterioration of the steel.
 This is what happens to foundations once water creates cracks in the concrete.
 The steel corrodes, leading to a severely diminished foundation that is not as strong or dependable, that needs to be reinforced.
 This can be extremely costly to fix and repair.

-Overall, FRPs have become a beloved building material in many industries due to their reliability, durability, strength, corrosion resistance, and longevity.
-The demand is growing as organizations such as the Florida Department of Transportation, adopt them for a wide variety of applications.
+Overall, FRPs have become the go-to building material in many industries due to their reliability, durability, strength, corrosion resistance, and longevity.
+The demand is growing as organizations such as the Florida Department of Transportation adopt them for a wide variety of applications.